k88hudson/git-flight-rules/README.md

 #### I need to abort the merge

-Sometimes the merge can produce problems in certain files, in those cases we can use the option `abort` to abort the current conflict resolution process, and try to reconstruct the pre-merge state.
+Sometimes the merge can produce problems in certain files, in those cases, we can use the option `abort` to abort the current conflict resolution process, and try to reconstruct the pre-merge state.

 ```sh
 (my-branch)$ git merge --abort